 24in iMac M1, 8-core CPU, 8-Core GPU), from: £1,249/£1,299

 Which Mac is best for gaming?

-That starting price of over £1,000, more than anything else, is the reason why Macs have a reputation for not being good at games - for the price of a 21.5in iMac, you could get a serious Windows-based gaming PC that is better suited to gaming than almost any Mac, and with have change left over for a couple of games too.
+Which ever Mac you choose it's inevitable that you will be spending more than £1,000/$1,000.
+That starting price, more than anything else, is the reason why Macs have a reputation for not being good at games - for the price of a 21.5in iMac, you could get a serious Windows-based gaming PC that is better suited to gaming than almost any Mac, and with have change left over for a couple of games too.
 It's going to take a real change in attitude and GPU availability to get Apple - and developers - to take gaming more seriously on the Mac.